Zingzy/pollinations.ai-bot/.github/security.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us by emailing [security@pollinations.ai](mailto:security@pollinations.ai).
+If you discover a security vulnerability, please report it to us by emailing [hello@pollinations.ai](mailto:hello@pollinations.ai).
 We will respond as quickly as possible to address the issue.

 Please include the following details in your report:
 - A description of the vulnerability and its impact.